bono-cms/Tour/README.md

 - Tour gallery (a tour can have image gallery)
 - Tour days with title and description (a tour can have as many days description as required)
 - Tour booking.
 Ability to sell both type of tour - the ones with price and priceless
+- Tour hotels that can be optionally attached
 - Recommended tours.
 Pick the ones that you recommended to your customers and showcase them
 - Reviews.
 Let your users to leave feedback regarding tours
 - Search on site.
 Let your visitors to search tours by their preferences